 Unsurprisingly, I found a book that I needed.
 This vegetarian cookbook combined two things I love: food and travel.
 What’s not to like?
 Since returning home, I’ve already tried the beer battered tofu recipe (from the England section) and it was fantastic.
 We’ll see, soon we may have a monthly “travel” meal to other countries.

 On my final night in Rochester we ate at the Red Fern, an entirely vegan restaurant.
-I ordered the Compost Plate, a nice play on the trash plate that Rochester is famous for.
+I ordered the Compost Plate, a nice play on the garbage plates that Rochester is famous for.
 All piled together, it featured pasta salad, a chilled sweet potato salad, balsamic tossed mixed greens, and buffalo tempeh.
 Everything tasted fantastic, my only complaint was that the buffalo was not hot at all.
 Kaitlin said that she’s had a hard time finding anything actually spicy in the north, and that southern states seem to be better at accurately labeling things as “hot”.

 Kaitlin decided to partake in the buffalo sandwich, which featured the same buffalo tempeh as my plate, stacked together with pickled vegetables and bleu cheese sauce.
 After trying a bite, I could happily live without a vegan replacement for bleu cheese (bleck!) but the otherwise the sandwich was very tasty, especially the fresh soft bun it was served on.